 If you find yourself craving a cappuccino, but you don't own an espresso machine yet, this is for you!

 Can you Make Espresso in a French Press?

 That's right, no, you cannot make authentic espresso in a French Press.

-Real espresso can only be made under extreme pressure.
+Real espresso can only be made under very high pressure.

 After all, there's a reason the espresso machines are so pricey!